 18. Public Questions (only for clarification relating to matters discussed on the agenda)

-NB This model agenda is a guide and may be adjusted by the Council / Chairman as deemed necessary for effective management of the Council.
+NB This model agenda is a guide and may be adjusted by the Clerk, Chairman or Council as deemed necessary for effective management of the Council.

 Appendix B